Key Takeaways

 While energy drinks are available to anyone with the funds and a store stocked to sell them, Red Bull targets younger demographics of college students, adventure seekers, and busy working individuals through its athlete sponsorships and creative advertising.
 Many of these characteristics overlap with the average recreational cannabis consumer.

-Redbull and similar beverages contain high levels of sugar, caffeine, various B vitamins, and taurine,1 which help stimulate the body and create feelings of increased energy.
-These ingredients work with the body’s cardiovascular system to increase heart rate and blood pressure.2
+Redbull and similar beverages contain high levels of sugar, caffeine, various B vitamins, and taurine, which help stimulate the body and create feelings of increased energy.6 These ingredients work with the body’s cardiovascular system to increase heart rate and blood pressure.7

-One research review has shown that after consuming these energy drinks, people’s reaction time concentration, memory, subjective alertness, and physical endurance were improved.3 These effects are the main reasons people drink beverages like Red Bull.
-But as with most products that stimulate the body, they may not always induce beneficial effects.
+One research review found that energy drinks may temporarily improve alertness, memory, and physical performance.8 However, the evidence is mixed.
+More research is necessary to confirm long-term safety or effectiveness.
+These effects are the main reasons people drink beverages like Red Bull.
+However, as with most products that stimulate the body, they may not always induce beneficial effects.

 Researchers in the same review also found that energy drinks may trigger adverse side effects on cardiovascular, neurological, psychological, gastrointestinal, metabolic, and renal function.
 They concluded that caution should be taken when consuming these beverages until further studies confirm their safety and effectiveness.

-Another review found that the most common adverse effects of energy drinks are insomnia, jitteriness, and upset stomach.4 These effects can be further exacerbated by long-term consumption of the beverages and mixture with other substances, like alcohol.5
+Another review found that the most common adverse effects of energy drinks are insomnia, jitteriness, and upset stomach.9 These effects can be further exacerbated by long-term consumption of the beverages and mixture with other substances, like alcohol.10

 Combining cannabis and caffeine is more common than many people think, especially considering how readily available both substances are.
 Despite the ‘stoner’ or ‘pothead’ stereotypes perpetuating the idea that cannabis automatically makes people tired and lazy, regular cannabis consumers report different effects.

-The caffeine/cannabis duo is so common that it has even been coined as a ‘hippie speedball’ or “Seattle speedball’ for its reported potential to heighten energy and creativity.
-The combination supposedly brings the best of both worlds: relaxation and enhanced creativity from cannabis along with the energy and cognitive boost of caffeine.
+The caffeine/cannabis duo is so common that it has even been coined as a ‘hippie speedball’ or ‘Seattle speedball’ for its reported potential to heighten energy and creativity.
+The combination supposedly brings the best of both worlds: relaxation and enhanced creativity from cannabis, along with the energy and cognitive boost of caffeine.
 It should be noted that these benefits are purely anecdotal.
-There’s no research to support the notion, and everyone is different, so it’s important to proceed with caution.
+However, no research supports the notion.
+Everyone is different, so it’s important to proceed cautiously.

 Is It Safe to Take Energy Drinks with Weed?